 Contact

-Direct contact with Sergei Solod for route issues, serious feedback, and practical product questions.
+Direct contact with Sergei Solod for bugs, product questions, and useful feedback.

 Picmu is an independent product built by Sergei Solod, so your message does not disappear into a generic support queue.
-If a route breaks, browser support behaves differently than expected, copy feels unclear, or you want to discuss business use, the message goes straight to the developer.
+If a page breaks, browser support behaves differently than expected, copy feels off, or you want to discuss business use, the message goes straight to the developer.
 You can also learn more about his background at jsvar.com.

 Direct contact